-History of La Maison
+History of the House

 Debauve & Gallais, a taste for excellence.

-In 1819, he moved to 30 rue des Saints-Pères, on the Left Bank of Paris.
+In 1819, he moved to 30 Rue des Saints-Pères, on the Left Bank of Paris.
 The prestigious architects Percier and Fontaine, who designed the Château de la Malmaison, the arc of the Louvre carrousel and the arcaded buildings on rue de Rivoli, were commissioned to design this temple to gourmet delights.

 In 1823, his nephew Jean-Baptiste Gallais, also a pharmacist, joined him, and the company developed and distributed “health chocolates.”In La physiologie du goût, the founding text of gastronomy published in 1826, the gastronome journalist Brillat Savarin cites the virtues of health chocolates: "Following the enlightenment of a holy doctrine, Sulpice Debauve also sought to offer his many customers pleasant medicines against certain illnesses.
 Thus, to underweight people, he proposes analeptic chocolate with Salep; to those with delicate nerves, antispasmodic chocolate with orange blossom; to the irritation-prone, chocolate with sweet almond milk, to which he will no doubt add ‘chocolate for the distressed,’ amber and dosed secundum artem.”

-In 1820, to map cocoa plantations, Jean-Baptiste Gallais toured North and South America.
-On his return, he carried out a rigorous classification of the Clos, a work of reference published in 1825 under the title Monographie du cacao.
+In 1820, Jean-Baptiste Gallais toured North and South America to map cocoa plantations.
+On his return, he carried out a rigorous classification of the farms, a work of reference published in 1825 named the "Monographie du cacao".

 The numerous medals won by the founders' descendants at the World Fair (1867, 1878, 1889, and 1900) prove the company's constant drive to push back the limits of excellence and innovation without sacrificing the essential gourmet taste.